MISP/misp-bump/README.md

     + Generated: sync user authkey, sync user password
         (your partner will create a sync user with these credentials)

-    The Synchronisation information is encrypted with AES using the shared secret (from step 1).
+    The synchronisation information is encrypted with AES using the shared secret (from step 1).

     The sync process information will be saved securely on the device, that means the upload can be started any time in the future.